General

 Selling what you cannot ship is a self-inflicted wound.
 Yet 40% of retailers still cancel at least 10% of customer orders because their inventory data was wrong at the moment of sale.

 Brands that built their growth on online channels are now the ones most exposed to the inventory-to-fulfillment gap.
 Their volume is too high and too fast for legacy WMS data to stay accurate in real time.
+With 66% of retailers planning nearshoring, onshoring, or supplier diversification to address rising input costs, the complexity of inventory networks is increasing—not decreasing.

 Ghost inventory also corrupts planning.
 If the system shows 400 units when there are 340, the promise date engine works from fiction.
 Every downstream decision, from slot allocation to carrier tender, inherits that error.
+The ability to automate logistics operations across this expanding network is what separates enterprises that scale from those that stall.

 Mid-Mile Visibility: Where Fragmented Handoffs Bleed Revenue